 A terrifying part of rehab for any patient is the detox process.
 An individual suffering from any form of drug or alcohol addiction who has ever attempted to quit has experienced some withdrawal symptoms, and they are nothing short of misery!
 Fortunately, the rehabilitation process’s detoxification period will help patients through this agonizing duration of detoxification safely.
 It is common for patients experiencing this to be a person using substances to combat their mental illness.
 Such a method is called “self-medication”; however, it does anything but medicates the mental condition.
 Substance abuse actually appears to temporarily “soothe” mental disorders while magnifying mental conditions, thus creating a false dependency.
 However, there have been many cases in which a completely healthy person has become addicted to drugs or alcohol and has developed serious mental illnesses as a result.
 Regardless of the order in which the duality has come about, rehabilitation will help assess the condition and figure out a way to treat and prevent it from resurfacing again.

 Although patients suffering from dual diagnosis have a very complex condition that is said to be treated all in one, mental disorders can usually be treated with the proper medication, separate from the detoxification process.
 The very first step to achieving complete wellness is to tackle the substance abuse issue first.
 This means that the detoxification procedure is the first and most important step to being completely cured.
 The detoxification period can vary from person to person since everyone’s body is different.
 The time it takes can also be measured depending on what substance they are addicted to.
 Once the detoxification process has been completed, the next step to recovery is getting the patient into therapy.
 This therapy involves getting the patient to actively participate in counseling sessions that may involve other patients or require them to undergo these counseling sessions alone.
-At our dual diagnosis treatment in Astoria OR, such counseling sessions will help each patient become psychologically aware of their condition, encourage them on how they are progressing, and be educated with the right information to keep them on the right path to being cured of the illness for good.
+Such counseling sessions will help each patient become psychologically aware of their condition, encourage them on how they are progressing, and be educated with the right information to keep them on the right path to being cured of the illness for good.